jerryhgladinet/docs/install/source/chapter12.rst

 Change Authentication Algorithm to Version 2
 --------------------------------------------

-If you have a new installation of CentreStack without any legacy user, we recommend you hard code the authentication algorithm to version 2.
+If you have a new installation of |prodname| without any legacy user, we recommend you hard code the authentication algorithm to version 2.

 You can locate the web.config file in the root folder of the installation directory (same web.config file as